-- ensure the Attendance Policy is consistently applied throughout the school; - ensure that up-to-date attendance data and issues are shared with SLT and up to date attendance data is made regularly available to all staff, students and parents/carers (who will regularly be reminded about the importance of good school attendance); - ensure the Governing body is fully aware of attendance data and targets; - ensure that attendance issues are identified at an early stage and that support is put in place to deal with any difficulties.
+- ensure the Attendance Policy is consistently applied throughout the school; - liaise with Heads of Year and Educational Welfare Officer and agree actions; - ensure that up-to-date attendance data and issues are shared with SLT and up to date attendance data is made regularly available to all staff, students and parents/carers (who will regularly be reminded about the importance of good school attendance); - ensure the Governing body is fully aware of attendance data and targets; - work with HoY to ensure that attendance issues are identified at an early stage and that support is put in place to deal with any difficulties. - produce and send termly DfE/Pupils Missing in Education absence reports; - complete and maintain records of letters sent to parents including punctuality warning letters; - complete daily the Education Setting Status Form.